tldr-pages/tldr/pages/linux/scriptreplay.md

 # scriptreplay

-> Output content of session files created by script command to standard output.
+> Replay a typescript created by the script command to standard output.

 - Replay a typescript at the speed it was recorded: